Moodstocks/redisk/README.md

 The project is still very young and has many room for improvements, e.g:

 * write the missing Redis API methods and data structures, i.e [lists](http://redis.io/commands#list) first and later on [zsets](http://redis.io/commands#sorted_set),
+* some commands are implemented in TCDB but the glue (in resolving.c) is missing,
 * support Redis [multi-bulk reply](http://redis.io/topics/protocol#multi-bulk-reply),
 * extend C API to support variadic commands,
 * introduce parameters to tune things up (e.g Tokyo bucket number, cache size, etc),